mmd-ahd/IBL-BWM-Reward-Circuit-Connectivity/README.md

 Our analysis reveals frequency-specific modulations of functional connectivity following feedback, with distinct patterns for correct and incorrect trials.

 The significant connectivity changes (FDR-corrected, q < 0.05) are visualized in the figures below.
-The matrices show the $\Delta$WPLI, where positive values (red) indicate increased connectivity post-feedback and negative values (blue) indicate decreased connectivity.
+The matrices show the WPLI, where positive values (red) indicate increased connectivity post-feedback and negative values (blue) indicate decreased connectivity.

 #### Theta Band (4-12 Hz)
 ![Significant connectivity changes in the Theta band](results/corrected_fig_theta.png)